 Rejected NSSAI for the current registration area: A set of S-NSSAI(s) which was included in the requested NSSAI by the UE and is sent by the AMF with the rejection cause "S-NSSAI not available in the current registration area".

 Rejected NSSAI for the failed or revoked NSSAA: A set of S-NSSAI(s) which is sent by the AMF with the rejection cause "S-NSSAI not available due to the failed or revoked network slice-specific authentication and authorization".

+Rejected NSSAI for the maximum number of UEs reached: A set of S-NSSAI(s) which was included in the requested NSSAI by the UE and is sent by the AMF with the rejection cause "S-NSSAI not available due to maximum number of UEs reached".

 Local release: Release of a PDU session without peer-to-peer signalling between the network and the UE.